hissingshark/hyperion-vero4k/README.md

 # hyperion-vero4k
-use Install Hyperion from binaries or custom build from source.
+* Install Hyperion from binaries or custom build from source.
-GUI
+* GUI
-Easy
+* Easy

 # Usage